reach-sh/reach-developer-portal/en/books/essentials/tutorials/wisdom-for-sale/index.md

     The atomic unit is μALGO
     ```

-1. Replace your additions with the following, and run again:
+1. Replace your two `console.log` additions with the following, and run again:

     ``` js nonum
     const suStr = stdlib.standardUnit;